ineffably/visilog/README.md

 - 🤖 **AI-assisted debugging** - Let your LLM see exactly what's happening in the browser
 - 🔍 **Log visibility** - Stream console logs in real-time to your file system
 - 🚫 **No MCP required** - Simple file-based approach, no complex protocols
-- ⚡ **Developer experience** - Zero-config setup with Vite and Webpack plugins
+- ⚡ **Zero-config setup** - One line of code to get started

 ## Features

 - 🤖 **LLM-ready** - AI assistants can read browser logs directly from files
 - 📁 **File-based logging** - Console streaming to your file system, no databases needed
-- 🔌 **Vite & Webpack plugins** - Drop-in integration for modern development tools
+- 🚀 **Simple integration** - One import line, works with any build system
 - 📱 **Session tracking** - Organized browser log files per session with metadata
-- ⚡ **Zero configuration** - One-line setup, works out of the box
+- ⚡ **Zero configuration** - Auto-detects development environment
 - 🚫 **No MCP protocol** - Simple file approach, no Model Context Protocol complexity
 - 🔄 **Real-time streaming** - WebSocket-based console log streaming
-- 🎯 **Developer experience** - Built for modern TypeScript development workflows
+- 🎯 **Framework agnostic** - Works with React, Vue, Angular, or vanilla JS

 ## Quick Start